strangerobot/Digikat/README.md

 Please add the relevant source code, application builds, images, other docs/files in relevant folder in project.
 ## folder Structure
 /Projects
---Project Name
+<br /> --Project Name
-----Source Code // put the original source code here
+<br /> ----Source Code // put the original source code here
-----Build // put the final build of application (if any )
+<br /> ----Build // put the final build of application (if any )
-----Resources // put images, videos or any other document, here
+<br /> ----Resources // put images, videos or any other document, here

 ------
-Add a short intro about the project here in this Readme.md file, Use the template
+#### Add a short intro about the project here in this Readme.md file, Use the template
 ---
 ## Project Title
 ### Team : < A,B,C >